-The keyless ignition system has provisions for three different ignition codes.
-Any of the three codes may be used to unlock or lock the system.
+The keyless ignition system has provisions for up to 10 different ignition codes.
+Any of these codes may be used to unlock or lock the system.

-The "Master Embedded Code" is programmed into the system at Nautique Boat Company, Inc. It is not changeable and remains with the boat for its life.
-This code can be used to unlock the system, to lock the system and to erase the two user codes.
+The "Master Embedded Code" is programmed into the system at Nautique Boat Company, Inc. It is not changeable and remains with the boat for life.
+This code can be used to unlock or lock the system.